onyx-and-iris/vban-cmd-python/README.md

 #### `vban.pdirty`

 True iff a parameter has been changed.
+Typical this is checked periodically to update states.

 #### `vban.set_rt(id_, param, val)`